Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Inner and Systemic Change

-Clearly, the nature of unjust demands made by those in a system called “government” remains the biggest challenge for the process of changing the world in all the ways that deeply matter.
-Imagine organizations simply not complying with such demands, simply in the name of respectful functioning.
-This is a psychological journey into our developmental past in relation to dealing with “authority,” with all the shaming and blaming, the threats and punishments, and the sacrificed needs.
-Few individuals feel comfortable and confident speaking truth to power as a consequence, let alone disobeying, especially when that power is seemingly in charge of our very lives and well-being.
-It’s no wonder that the status quo persists and vital human change remains the most difficult process.
-The punishment paradigm, sunk cost fallacy, and negativity bias all loom large here.
+Imagine a world in which people in organizations throughout America, or in a city, did not comply with governmental demands—in the name of respectful functioning and freedom.
+Again, this entails a psychological journey into our developmental past, confronting “authority”—its shaming and blaming, its threats and punishments, its sacrifice of needs.
+Presently, as throughout human history, very few adults feel comfortable and confident speaking truth to power as a consequence, let alone disobeying, especially when that power seems to be in charge of people’s very lives and future well-being.
+No wonder the status quo tends to persist and vital human change remains the most difficult process.
+The punishment paradigm, sunk cost fallacy, and negativity bias all loom large here, reflecting lack of trust in achieving win/win outcomes.

-Meanwhile, those maintaining positions of power often aren’t aware of their own underlying fears, which concern giving up coercive roles that put others and society itself at an extreme disadvantage.
-Even though no one has a right to thwart human well-being and flourishing, most parents, teachers, religious leaders, politicians, bureaucrats, judges, cops, and soldiers maintain systems in which it’s done as a way of life.
-Such is the extremely costly nature of domination systems.
+Meanwhile, those maintaining positions of unjust power in political systems oftentimes aren’t too aware of their own underlying fears, which concern giving up coercive roles that actually put others and society at an extreme disadvantage.
+Even though no one has a right to thwart human well-being and flourishing, it’s still commonly done on an institutional level—seemingly as a way of life, supported and maintained by most parents, teachers (including professors, journalists, pundits, and mental health practitioners), religious leaders, and of course politicians, bureaucrats, judges, and cops.
+This reflects the extremely costly nature of domination systems, which is also commonly unrecognized.

-The mentality of command-and-control needs to be compassionately recognized as the developmental result of distrust in people’s choices and lack of respect for healthy boundaries.
-Self-distrust was formed in childhood, when one was subjected to coercive strategies, such as shaming, blaming, demands, threats, and punishments—sacrificing needs for acceptance, empathy, and respect.
-Sadly, this made self-distrust and distrust of others seem as natural as the cycles of day and night.
+The mentality of command-and-control needs to be honestly and compassionately recognized as the developmental result of distrust in early choices and lack of appreciation for safe and healthy boundaries by parents and caregivers.
+Self-distrust forms in childhood when little persons are subjected to coercive strategies—shaming, blaming, lots of “should” statements, demands, threats, and punishments.
+All these sacrifice needs for acceptance, safety, security, warmth, closeness, nurturing, empathy, and respect, among others.
+Sadly, as a usual consequence, self-distrust and distrust of others become as natural as the cycles of day and night.
+Cultures replete with insecure attachment styles and normalized coercion are predictable outcomes.

 Changing Our Minds: Psychedelic Sacraments and the New Psychotherapy by Don Lattin